polyluxus/tools-for-g16.bash/README.md

    and adds relevant keywords for an IRC calculation, then writes two new inputfiles (for forward and reverse direction).

+ * `g16.optinput.sh`
+   This tool reads in a Gaussian 16 inputfile preferably from an IRC calculation and writes an input file for a subsequent structure optimisation.

  * `g16.prepare.sh`
    This tool reads in a file containing a set of cartesian coordinates (might be a Gaussian input file) and writes a Gaussian inputfile with predefined keywords.